 See this story and more in the 2017 Young Horse Issue by CLICKING HERE!

-STORY BY TPH EDITOR SISSY WICKES • PHOTOS BY JENNIFER RUBIN
+STORY EDITOR SISSY WICKES • PHOTOS BY JENNIFER RUBIN

 Rebecca Effron is the product of her Carolina upbringing.
 Hard working, humble, a lifelong learner, she has spent her life immersed in horses.
 As a child, she was obsessed with knowledge.
 “If it had anything to do with horses, I wanted to know it,” she explains.
 At eight years old, she learned to ride at a local barn, joined 4H, and made it her mission to learn horsemanship.
 She involved herself in every aspect of a horse: how they think, how their bodies work, how we best interact with them, how to train them.
 Today, Rebecca Effron is a consummate manager, horse care specialist, trainer, and rider.
 Along with her extensive experience, Effron is also a gifted teacher, innately connecting with her students.
 Equally dedicated to the well-being of horse and rider, Rebecca offers a rewarding experience for all levels.